Community Restorative Courts

 REPAIR HARM REDUCE RISK REBUILD COMMUNITY

 The victim is an integral part of the community restorative court process.
-Very shortly after the crime, the identified victim will be contacted by the CRC coordinator.
-They will be provided with an explanation of the CRC, which will include the purpose and process.
-The victim will be asked if they would like to participate in a victim-offender conference with two mediators.
-This is a completely voluntary process—the victim may decline to participate at any point in the process.
+The identified victim will be contacted by CRC staff who will share an explanation of the CRC, including the purpose and process.
+Victims are offered the ability to participate in CRC at their comfort level by participating in the Restorative Justice Circle, writing an impact statement to be read at the circle, requesting specific steps to repair harm, and requesting restitution for established damages.
+This process is voluntary for the victim, who may also decline to participate at any point once beginning the process.

-The South side of Madison is a community of strength.
-Involving members of the community in the operations of the CRC is an integral part of running a successful community court.
+Dane County is a diverse community of strength.
+Involving community members in the operations of CRC is an integral part of running a successful community court.
 Members of the community are equal partners to Dane County, the Madison Police Department, the District Attorney, and other government agencies and service organizations in strengthening the community and addressing concerns of citizens.

 CRC involves community by